monkeydioude/reactor/README.md

 - Create a base React project (default directory will be /app) if no project exists
 - Set working directory and sub-directories' User to1000:1000 (chown -R 1000:1000 /$DIR)

+Project creation can take a bit of a long time (Around 1min on my sortof mac from the Wu empire).
+Consequence include:
+- having time to pat your dog
+- quick boredom (in this freakin' fast world, i'm giving you time to take a breath.
+You're welcome)
+- docker status flaging the container as "Unhealthy" for a few seconds

+Here's the HEALTHCHECK setting:
+`HEALTHCHECK --interval=10s --timeout=30s --start-period=30s --retries=3 CMD curl -f react:3000`

 __Now you don't need to install nodejs, npm, react, nor a server to run your project.__